sguitardude/csharpstandard/standard/classes.md

 ### 14.6.10 Extension methods

 When the first parameter of a method includes the `this` modifier, that method is said to be an ***extension method***.
 Extension methods shall only be declared in non-generic, non-nested static classes.
-The first parameter of an extension method may have no modifiers other than `this`, and the parameter type may not be a pointer type.
+The first parameter of an extension method is restricted, as follows:

+- It may have the parameter modifier `in` provided the parameter has a value type
+- It may have the parameter modifier `ref` provided the parameter has a value type or is a generic type constrained to struct
+- It may not be a pointer type.

 > *Example*: The following is an example of a static class that declares two extension methods:
 >